-The Urban Scholars Programme at Brunel University, London, is a unique, sustained 3-years intervention programme providing enriched learning experiences for students aged 12 -18, from inner London schools.
-The students are selected on the basis of their academic talent or the potential to achieve highly.
-Many of the students come from socially deprived areas where students’ talents may not lead to successful examination results and high aspirations.
-The scholars come from 31 schools across London, they attend sessions delivered on the Brunel University, London campus, one Saturday a month for three years.
-On entry to the programme typically only 20% of students are achieving target grades in the key areas of English and Maths.
-The programme addresses concerns often raised over the lack of progress of students from disadvantaged backgrounds.
+The Urban Scholars Programme at Brunel University London is a unique, sustained 3-year intervention programme which provides enriched learning experiences for students aged 12 -18 from inner London schools.
+The students are selected on the basis of their academic talent or their potential to achieve highly.
+Many of the students come from socially deprived areas where their talents may not lead to successful examination results or high aspirations.
+The scholars come from 31 schools across London; they attend sessions delivered on the Brunel University London campus for one Saturday a month for three years.
+On entry to the programme, typically only 20% of students are achieving target grades in the key areas of English and Mathematics.
+The programme addresses concerns often raised over the lack of progress of students from groups underrepresented in Higher Education.

 The Urban Scholars programme is carefully tailored and evidence-based on current theory, research and tutors’ experience in working with students from inner city areas.
-This multi faceted approach to tackling submerged gifts and talents includes sessions on Maths, English (speaking and writing), Science, Critical Thinking and Drama to develop presentation skills.
-In addition guest speakers and role models from many walks of life and organisations are also a regular feature of the programme, providing the motivation necessary for high achievement and to aim high.
+This multi-faceted approach to tackling submerged gifts and talents includes sessions on Mathematics, English (speaking and writing), Science, Critical Thinking, and Drama to develop presentation skills.
+In addition, guest speakers and role models from many walks of life are a regular feature of the programme, providing the motivation necessary for high achievement.
 They are essential in raising the aspiration of the scholars through testimony of real life struggles and hurdles that have to be tackled in order to achieve success and fulfil dreams.

-The intervention is offered based on the belief that education is at the core of an enlightened and fulfilling life.
-We offer the programme to the scholars on the University campus which provides an environment for promoting learning and carrying out cognitively challenging educational enquiries.
+The intervention is founded on the belief that education is at the core of an enlightened and fulfilling life.
+We offer the programme to the Scholars on the University campus which provides an environment for promoting learning and carrying out cognitively challenging educational enquiries.

-At the core of the programme are efforts to motivate students for high achievement and more, to aspire higher than they would have without the intervention.
-The 4 key aims are;
+At the core of the programme are efforts to motivate students for high achievement and to aspire higher than they would have without the intervention.
+The 4 key aims are:

-3. To increase and focus aspirations including HE (higher education) orientation
+- To increase and focus aspirations including HE (higher education) orientation,

-In addition to changing attitudes, the programme also aims to develop skills including students' social skills and self-esteem and develop a willingness to set and achieve personal goals.
+In addition to changing attitudes, the programme aims to develop skills including students' social skills and self-esteem, and develop a willingness to set and achieve personal goals.

 Destination data is gathered for scholars post-programme.
-The most recent leavers had a higher education orientation of 30% on entry,54% after one year rising to 88% after 3-years attendance.
-On leaving the programme, 91% (of a 52% sample) had converted these aspirations into reality having received offers of places in Universities to start in the autumn 2018.
-Midway through this autumn term (a 58% sample) 83% are actually at University studying STEM, Finance & Economics related subjects.
-65% are at Russell group institutions and two are studying in the USA on full scholarships.
+The most recent leavers had a higher education orientation with only 30% on entry, which increased to 54% after one year, rising to 88% after 3-years attendance.
+On leaving the programme, 91% (of a 52% sample) had converted these aspirations into reality having received offers of places at Universities to start in the autumn 2018.
+Midway through this autumn term 83% (of a 58% sample) are at University studying STEM or Finance & Economics related subjects.
+Furthermore, 65% are at Russell group institutions and two Scholars are studying in the USA on full scholarships.

-When asked how the programme had impacted on them, scholars’ responses included the following; thinking more about the future (86%), more willing to seize opportunities ( 80%), having a greater awareness of the benefits of studying now (84%) , improved social skills (53%) and increased confidence (57%).
-These responses are set within the context of a recent report commissioned by the Prince’s Trust, ‘The Youth Index, 2018’, found that 51% of young people noted that a lack of confidence held them back and 21% thought that, no matter hard they work they could not be successful or make something of their lives.
-The programme offers scholars a range of opportunities and this would be pointless if they were not confident enough and willing to seize them.
+When asked how the programme had impacted on them, Scholars’ responses included the following: thinking more about the future (86%), more willing to seize opportunities ( 80%), having a greater awareness of the benefits of studying (84%) , improved social skills (53%), and increased confidence (57%).
+These responses are set within the context of a recent report commissioned by the Prince’s Trust, ‘The Youth Index, 2018’, which found that 51% of young people noted that a lack of confidence held them back and 21% thought that, no matter hard they work, they could not be successful or make something of their lives.
+The programme offers Scholars a range of opportunities and confidence is nurtered to prompt the Scholars to seize them.

 This success has guaranteed continued support and to date, the University has funded staff salaries for a core team of three part- time staff enabling 1,510 students to gain places on the 3-years programme.
-Additionally, an innovative funding model has resulted in the University and businesses sharing the actual delivery costs of the programme.
-The University has funded 600 places, the Moody’s Foundation in New York 700 and the Niftylif Company in Milton Keynes 210.
+Additionally, an innovative funding model has resulted in the University and corporate sponsors sharing the delivery costs of the programme.
+The University has funded 600 places, the Moody’s Foundation in New York has funded 700 places, and the Niftylift Company in Milton Keynes has funded 210 places.

-Coming from similar backgrounds to the Scholars, the (20 years) alumni are excellent role models and a unique resource.
+Coming from similar backgrounds to the Scholars, the Alumni are excellent role models and a unique resource.
 Many have a desire to ‘give back’ to the programme and they regularly return to tell their stories and explain how they have overcome challenges, setbacks and hardships within their lives.
-Past scholars now studying at Brunel are also working as paid student ambassadors for the programme, providing support in taught sessions, speaking about their decision making processes and the challenges faced during transitions from GCSEs to A ‘levels and then into University.
-Alumni are currently working within a range of professions including;
+Past scholars who are now studying at Brunel also work as paid Student Ambassadors for the programme where they provide support in taught sessions, and speak about their decision making processes and the challenges faced during transitions from GCSEs to A Levels and then into University.
+Alumni are currently working within a range of professions including:

 - Medicine and Biomedical Sciences